doitsujin/dxvk/.github/ISSUE_TEMPLATE/bug_report.md

 In order to create a trace for **D3D9**: Follow https://github.com/doitsujin/dxvk/wiki/Making-a-Trace.
 Preferably record the trace on Windows, or wined3d if possible.

+Log files should appear in the same folder as the game or application `.exe`.
+Note that Proton and the Lutris Wine runner disables dxvk logging by default and can be enabled by setting `DXVK_LOG_LEVEL=info`.
+Alternatively you can enable logging in either Proton or the Lutris Wine runner itself.

 **Reports with no log files will be ignored.**

 ### Software information